DavidWarrenKatz/Hypermatrix/Hypermatrix_Manuscript.md

 ### ABSTRACT

 Advancements in single-cell multi-omics technologies have enabled the simultaneous measurement of various omics modalities within individual cells.
 Integrating multi-omics data while preserving the interaction information between different modalities remains an open challenge.
 Traditional methods lose critical interaction information by applying matrix methods.
-To address this, this research project proposes a Non-Negative Tensor Factorization (NTF) model for multi-omics integration.
+To address this, we propose a Non-Negative Tensor Factorization (NTF) model for multi-omics integration.

 ### The NTF Model with Single-Cell Data